hedyhli/outline.nvim/README.md

     -- Auto close the outline window if goto_location is triggered and not for -- peek_location
     auto_close = false,
-    -- Automatically go to location in code when navigating outline window. auto_goto = false,
+    -- Automatically scroll to the location in code when navigating outline window. auto_jump = false,

     -- Vim options for the outline window show_numbers = false,
     show_relative_numbers = false,
+    wrap = false,

     show_cursorline = true,
-    -- Enable this when you enabled cursorline so your cursor color can -- blend with the cursorline, in effect, as if your cursor is hidden -- in the outline window.
+    -- Enable this only if you enabled cursorline so your cursor color can -- blend with the cursorline, in effect, as if your cursor is hidden -- in the outline window.
     -- This is useful because with cursorline, there isn't really a need -- to know the vertical column position of the cursor and it may even -- be distracting, rendering lineno/guides/icons unreadable.
-    -- This makes your line of cursor look the same as if the cursor wasn't -- focused on the outline window.
+    -- This makes your line of cursor have the same color as if the cursor -- wasn't focused on the outline window.
+    -- This feature is experimental.
     hide_cursor = false,

-    -- Whether to wrap long lines, or let them flow off the window wrap = false,
-    -- Whether to focus on the outline window when it is opened.
+    -- Whether to auto-focus on the outline window when it is opened.
-    -- Set to false to remain focus on your previous buffer when opening -- outline.
+    -- Set to false to *always* retain focus on your previous buffer when opening -- outline.
+    -- If you enable this you can still use bangs in :Outline! or :OutlineOpen! to -- retain focus on your code.
+If this is false, retaining focus will be -- enforced for :Outline/:OutlineOpen and you will not be able to have the -- other behaviour.
     focus_on_open = true,
     -- Winhighlight option for outline window.
     -- See :help 'winhl'